 Reverie is a lyrical piece reflecting someone in a dream-like state.
 It is a peaceful song using repetitive melodic figures, lush harmonies and simple rhythms.
 The alto saxophone gets a brief solo but the remainder of the piece is the full band playing the lush harmonies in various groupings.
 This is an excellent contrasting piece on a program or contest.

 Ancient civilizations represent many things about life as we know it today: power, beauty, intelligence, and ambition.
 This piece reflects all of these qualities, from the driving force of the ancient armies, to the elegance of ancient architecture.
-Powerful and full of color and drive.
+Powerful and full of colour and drive.

 Through the Eye of the Storm is a piece full of suspense and intensity, describing the fury of a storm.
 It begins with strong dynamics, articulation and introduces the rhythmic drive that is carried throughout the entire piece.
 Energetic and exciting - the students will love this one!